What is a workflow?

-Please note: only Marketing Professional and Enterprise users can send emails via workflows.
+Please note: only Marketing Hub Professional and Enterprise users can send emails via workflows.
 While workflows can be used to update company properties, only contacts can be enrolled in a workflow.

-- In your Sales Professional account, navigate to Sales Tools > Workflows.
+In your HubSpot account, navigate to Automation > Workflows.

 Here you'll see the workflows dashboard.
 This dashboard displays a list of all your workflows, the total number of contacts that have been enrolled in each workflow, the current number of active contacts (those who have not yet completed the workflow), and the date each workflow was last modified.

 A gray dot indicates an inactive workflow, while a green dot indicates an active workflow.
 You can filter by various types and statuses of workflows as well as workflows tied to a particular persona.

 - Start from scratch - enrollment is triggered as soon as a contact meets the enrollment triggers of the workflow, and actions and delays are executed in relation to the previous action or delay.
 Workflows can also be triggered by manually enrolling a contact or static list of contacts.

 - Center on a date - enrollment is triggered when contacts meet the enrollment triggers of the workflow, but actions revolve around a specific date, such as a webinar, conference, or holiday.

 - Center on a date property - enrollment is triggered when contacts meet the enrollment triggers of the workflow, but actions revolve around a contact date property, such as a trial expiration date, renewal date, or birthday/anniversary.
 To learn more about creating custom properties in HubSpot, check out this article.